pinecone-io/pinecone-ts-client/README.md

 #### Create or configure an index with index tags

-You can configure both serverless and pod indexes with [tags](https://docs.pinecone.io/guides/indexes/tag-an-index).
+You can create or configure serverless and pod indexes with [tags](https://docs.pinecone.io/guides/indexes/tag-an-index).
 Indexes can hold an arbitrary number of tags outlining metadata you would like attached to the index object itself, such as team ownership, project, or any other relevant information.